rohansaw/STAC-Downloader/README.md

 ```

 ## Usage
+First identify your STAC catalog's URL and examine which assets you are interested in.
+To download these assets, the `STAC Downloader` provides two options:

 **Option 1: Command Line Interface (CLI)**
 The CLI provides a download utility for STAC data with **reduced functionality**.
 It does not allow directly appplying a mask nor setting custom functions to process the downloaded imagery directly.
 However, it might come in handy if you just want to download metadata and imagery and resample imagery to a common resolution.